 The Minnesota internship program is reportedly popular.
 Here are some example comments from a recent intern: "My name is Barb Wingen, and I am currently enrolled at the U. of MN, majoring in Agronomy.
-When I graduate, I will have a minor in Sustainable Agriculture, so the opportunity to ake an internship with the Sustainable Farming Association (SFA) North Central Chapter interested me (especially since I was raised on a standard corn/soybean farm in Southern Minnesota).
+When I graduate, I will have a minor in Sustainable Agriculture, so the opportunity to take an internship with the Sustainable Farming Association (SFA) North Central Chapter inter"I wanted to learn what made a farm 'sustainable' and how it differs from conventional farming. . .
+I learned a tremendous amount and gained some invaluable practical experience."

+ested me (especially since I was raised on a standard corn/soybean farm in Southern Minnesota).
 I wanted to learn what made a farm "sustainable" and how it differs from conventional farming.
 In all honesty I didn't know anything about sustainable agriculture, except that it involved environmentally conscious decision making.
 With that, I was off on a learning adventure that would last five weeks on five different farms during the summer of '96."